Emergency Service Information

 Sometimes OmniRide is unable to operate regular service due to weather, disruptive events, or other emergencies.
 During those times, this Emergency Service Plan (ESP) will be implemented to provide passengers with the safest and most efficient transportation possible during challenging conditions.
 Under extreme situations, OmniRide may need to delay, further reduce, or temporarily suspend bus services.

-- The ESP may be independently activated for OmniRide Express, OmniRide Metro Express, OmniRide Local, OmniRide East-West Express and OmniRide Western Express connector buses based on emergency conditions.
+• The ESP may be independently activated for OmniRide Express, OmniRide Metro Express, OmniRide Local, and OmniRide East-West Express buses based on emergency conditions.

-- If the ESP is activated in the morning, regular service may resume in the afternoon based on the status of the emergency; or the ESP may be activated in the afternoon even if buses operated on the regular schedule in the morning.
-OmniRide Connect microtransit and OmniRide Access paratransit WILL NOT OPERATE for the entire day.
+• If the ESP is activated in the morning, regular service may resume in the afternoon based on the status of the emergency; or the ESP may be activated in the afternoon even if buses operated on the regular schedule in the morning.
+OmniRide Connect microtransit and OmniRide Access paratransit will be out of service the entire day.

 How will you Know the Plan is in Effect?